Suzanne Lacy: In Mourning and In Rage

+Reworked performances

 Lacy produced many performances in various sites around the world, mostly focusing on race, class and gender equity.
 During the first two decades of the 2000s, she reworked earlier performances, including WACK!
 Art and the Feminist Revolution, based upon the venues and objectives.
 In 2012, she re-created the 1977 performance for the Getty Pacific Standard Time Performance Festival.
 Three Weeks in January, was an anti-rape performance based on her landmark 1977 project; this time the map was installed prominently on the Los Angeles Police Department's main campus.

 Whisper, the Waves, the Wind

 Whisper, the Waves, the Wind, created with Sharon Allen in 1984, was the culmination of the Whisper Project, a yearlong series of events that highlighted the special needs of older women.
-"I'm interested in the mythology surrounding older women," Lacy responded when being interviewed about her work,"in how they are denuded of their power in our culture.
+"I'm interested in the mythology surrounding older women," Lacy responded when being interviewed about her work, "in how they are denuded of their power in our culture.
 I want to help them overcome the barriers set up by prejudice, by the accumulation of wealth and power.
 I want to reinfuse them with their power and realized how right and evocative the sea was as a setting.
 With all its cycles, I think people will get the feeling whether they understand it or not, that sense of continuity in matriarchal consciousness."
 On the morning of the performance a procession of 154 ethnically diverse older women (between the ages of 65 and 99) all dressed in white, moving slowly down a staircase to the vast beach below.
 They sat in groups of four, at white cloth-covered tables on two adjacent beaches at Children's Pool in La Jolla.
 Their animated conversations focused on pre-selected topics—their thoughts about the physical process of aging; preparing for death; loss; the women's movement; what advice they would give to younger women."
 The audience watched and listened from the cliffs high above the beach where they could hear a collage of the women's voices piped through speakers, managed by sound composer Susan Stone.
-"From the whisper of women's voices on a beach to a shout of rage on the steps of City Hall, Suzanne Lacy's art is one of alchemy and exorcism, celebration and condemnation" wrote Margot Mifflin in her interview with Lacy about the performance.
+"From the whisper of women's voices on a beach to a shout of rage on the steps of City Hall, Suzanne Lacy's art is one of alchemy and exorcism, celebration and condemnation", wrote Margot Mifflin in her interview with Lacy about the performance.